Perpendicular and Parallel

 Always the same distance apart and never touching.

-The red line is parallel to the blue line in both these cases:
+The red line and blue line are parallel in both these examples:

 Try it yourself: